Emmerdale Live

 On 17 October 2012, a live episode of the British soap opera Emmerdale was broadcast, marking the 40th anniversary of the first episode in 1972.
-The episode was broadcast at the usual time of 7 pm on ITV1 for England & Wales and STV in Scotland.
+The episode was broadcast at the usual time of 7 pm on ITV.
 For the 40th anniversary live episode, Emmerdale announced that a character would die, and that character was Carl King (played by Tom Lister), who was hit with a brick by his love rival Cameron Murray (Dominic Power).
 The episode also featured a wedding and two births.
 Behind-the-scenes footage was also included.

 Production

 To celebrate Emmerdales 40th anniversary, it was announced on 1 May 2012 that the show would have its first-ever live episode.
 On 25 June 2012, it was announced that Tony Prescott, who directed the 50th anniversary live episode of Coronation Street in December 2010 would direct the episode.
 On 23 July it was reported that an ITV2 backstage show, Emmerdale Uncovered: Live, would be broadcast after the live episode.
 On 14 August, it was announced that the production team was building a new Woolpack set for the live episode.
 Although Emmerdale's village and interior sets are miles apart, its producers wanted The Woolpack to feature in the live episode.
 On 6 September, it was confirmed that the One-hour live episode would include an unexpected death, two weddings and two births.
 Series Producer Stuart Blackburn wanted the identity of the dying character to be kept secret until the episode was broadcast.Emmerdale Live aired on 17 October 2012, in the middle of the 40th anniversary week, with the death revealed to be Carl King's.